 What if there were a way to fund energy efficient projects without having to find a large capital expenditure upfront?

-In recent years, the government has sought to address the need to reduce carbon emissions in the public sector with the introduction of schemes that provide funding for energy efficient projects.
+In recent years, the government has sought to address the need to reduce carbon emissions in the public sector with the introduction of funding schemes.

 Condition Improvement Fund (CIF)

 The Condition Improvement Fund (CIF) provides funding to academies, sixth-form colleges and non-diocesan VA schools via an annual bidding round.
 Successful bidders receive a non-repayable grant to allow them to address significant areas of poor building condition.
 The fund also supports a small proportion of building expansion projects to academies, sixth-form colleges and non-diocesan schools with an Ofsted rating of ‘good’ or ‘outstanding’ that demonstrate a need to expand.
-The 2019/2020 bidding round closed in December 2019.
-The next round will open November 2020, so it is worth preparing now.
+The next round will open in November 2021, so it is worth preparing now.

 What is the opportunity?